innoave/valid/README.md

 again can be used to build validations for even more complex types.

 The `valid` crate defines the types and traits to implement validation functions and use them to validate our values.
-Additionally it defines primitive constraints.
+Additionally, it defines primitive constraints.

 Most primitive constraints validate one property of the validated type.
 E.g. the `Length` constraint validates the length property of strings, container types or slices.
 If the constraint property is